yohman/22S-DH151/Weeks/Week02/Lab/readme.md

 ## In-class Exercise (also your individual assignment)

 Now it is your turn to put all this newfound javascript knowledge into practice.

+Create a story map of locations that you have travelled to, or intend to travel to.
+Alternatively, you may choose to create a story map that is about an entirely different topic, as long as it follows the general guidelines below:

-1. In your `index.html` file, and in the javascript section of your code (`<script></script>`), create an array of objects that lists locations that you have travelled to (include at least 5 locations).
+1. In your `index.html` file, and in the javascript section of your code (`<script></script>`), create an array of objects that lists at least five locations.
 Make sure to include a title, description, latitude, and longitude for each.
 1. Replace the code that generates the single marker with a loop that goes through your array of objects.
 Then, create a marker for each location.
 Make sure to include a title and description in the popup.
 1. Add a title of your maproom in the header section.
 1. Add a title and description of your map in the sidebar section.
-1. When you are done, upload your additions to your GitHub Repo ([follow these instructions to commit and push from the week 1 lab](https://github.com/yohman/21S-DH151/tree/main/Weeks/Week01/Lab#push-your-new-files-to-your-github-repo))
+1. When you are done, upload your additions to your GitHub Repo
-1. Submit the GitHub Pages URL to your maproom in the class discussion section [here](https://github.com/yohman/21S-DH151/discussions/18)
+1. Submit the GitHub Pages URL to your maproom in the class discussion section [here](https://github.com/yohman/22S-DH151/discussions/5)

 **Bonus**: Add an image for each city in your narrative.